<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 #11 Opening and Winterizing Your Pool

 Like putting on and removing your pool cover, opening and closing your pool can be a lot of work, and it helps to have a professional assist you (or do it for you).
-The cost to hire someone to close or open your pool might be around $275 and up (or $550 and up each year).
+The cost to hire someone to close or open your pool will likely cost $275.
+That's $550+ total each year.

 Read more: